top of page

 Writer's picturejuliegtheyogi

-This Is What Being an Athlete Taught Me
+This Is What Playing Softball Taught Me

 Five neon green softballs, bat, mitt and helmet at home base on softball field